The Tomb of the Giants of Sakkara

 Two more coffins were parked in side aisles.
 Each container was made of a single granite block.
 There were coffins made of rose granite, grey granite, diorite, syenite, granodiorite, etc. All very hard and difficult to process materials.
 Mariette’s companion Linant de Bellefonds measured one of the sarcophagi and calculated a weight of at least 65 tons.
 In another container, he even calculated more than 70 tons.

 The find was an absolute sensation, but something about it wounded Mariette: All the coffin lids, with more than 20 tons as heavy as the safe room doors of Fort Knox, were slightly shifted and were wide open a gap wide.
 A quick glance into the coffins was enough to determine that they were empty.
 Mariette and his companions were quite irritated, because there was no indication of looting of the facility anywhere.

 Only one sarcophagus seemed untouched.
 Mariette and his assistants tried unsuccessfully to push the ton-heavy lid to one side.
 So they put dynamite on the coffin.
 After they had blown a hole in the container, their astonishment was great, because this container was also completely empty.

-Mariette considered whether the contents of the coffins might have been moved to another location.
-If there was an explanation, he would probably find it on the stone tablets that were in the walls of the niches and in the front room of the tomb.
-Although Auguste Mariette had worked intensively on hieroglyphics, he was unable to decipher the script.
-He is said to have stumbled upon the obviously untouched yet empty tomb until the end of his life.
+Mariette wondered if what had once been in the coffins had possibly been moved to another place.
+If there was an explanation for this, he would certainly find it on the stone tablets that were found in large numbers both in the vestibule of the tomb and near the bricked-up niches of the sarcophagi.
+Although Auguste Mariette was well versed in hieroglyphic writing, he was unable to read the stelae.
+It is said that Mariette puzzled over the seemingly untouched yet empty tomb until the end of his life.

 Official doctrine and my objections to it